Basic Support for Cooperative Work: Research

 The Fraunhofer FIT is a major research partner.
 Various national and international research projects have been conducted with BSCW.
 These include MILK (Multimedia Interaction for Learning and Knowing), CoEUD and EnArgus.

 History

 BSCW was introduced in 1995 by the German Society for Mathematics and Data Processing (GMD) (now Fraunhofer Institute for Applied Information Technology (FIT)).
 In 1998 the company OrbiTeam Software GmbH & Co.
 KG was founded as a spin-off of the Fraunhofer Institute to further develop and distribute the software.

+BSCW was expanded into a comprehensive collaboration tool in 2017 with version 7.0.
+Since then, BSCW has supported video calls, short messages, and project and task management in addition to document management.
+Since version 7.6, LLMs have been integrated in the form of virtual colleagues.

+The Python programming language was used right from the start.
+JavaScript, HTML and CSS followed.